nishants/mirage/README.md

 ## JSO-NG

 JSO-NG is a templating language for serving json content.
-It is inspired by the notion of html templates (mocha, angular).
+It is inspired by the notion of html templates (handlebar, angular etc).
 It extends the notion of compiling html templates (driven by in memory objects) to json.

 ## So what can you do with this ?

-You can use this to quickly setup a web-server that can stub a RESTful json based remote server.
+You can use this to quickly setup a web-server that can stub a RESTful  remote server.

 ## A sample script :